 Home Operated Businesses: Some businesses that do not generate customer traffic, noise, or require storage of material outside the home may be allowed to operate from a residence.
 City Code Sections 18-167 and 18-901 define home occupations and outline the provisions of the code.
 Home occupations may require a City Sales and Use Tax Business License.
 Please contact the Sales Tax Division at 303-538-7400 for additional information.
 To learn how to establish a home operated business contact the Economic Development Department at 303-538-7605 or

 Fences: Fences along City streets must be maintained so that they do not lean or have more than one missing picket.
 Most back and side yard fences may not be more than six feet tall.
 Front yard fences may not be more than four feet tall.
 A fence exceeding 30 inches requires a permit.
 Properties that have swimming pools, spas, or hot tubs are subject to regulation on the type of fencing and must have self-closing and self-latching gates to prevent accidents.

 Garage Sales: Four garage sales per year, each lasting no more than three consecutive calendar days, are allowed.
-One sign, a maximum of six square feet, is allowed at the location of the sale.
+Signs advertising the sale may be placed at the location of the sale.
 There are provisions for sign placement in the public rights-of-way.
+No permit is required.

 Weeds: Weeds cannot exceed eight inches in height anywhere on a lot.